Comet tail: Anti-tail

+The other side of the disc can sometimes be seen, though it tends to be lost in the dust tail.
+The anti-tail is therefore normally visible for a brief interval only when Earth passes through the comet's orbital plane.

+Most comets do not develop sufficiently for an anti-tail to become visible, but notable comets that did display anti-tails include Arend–Roland in 1957, Kohoutek in 1973, Hale–Bopp in 1997, C/1999 H1 (Lee) in 1999, Lulin in 2009, PANSTARRS and C/2022 E3 (ZTF) in 2023, 12P/Pons–Brooks and C/2023 A3 Tsuchinshan–ATLAS in 2024, and 3I/ATLAS in 2025.

 Size

 While the solid nucleus of comets is generally less than 30 km across, the coma may be larger than the Sun, and ion tails have been observed to extend 3.8 AU.

 The Ulysses spacecraft made an unexpected pass through the tail of the comet C/2006 P1 (Comet McNaught), on February 3, 2007.
 Evidence of the encounter was published in the October 1, 2007, issue of The Astrophysical Journal.

 Magnetosphere

 The observation of antitails contributed significantly to the discovery of solar wind.
 The ion tail is the result of ultraviolet radiation ejecting electrons off particles in the coma.
 Once the particles have been ionised, they form a plasma which in turn induces a magnetosphere around the comet.
 The comet and its induced magnetic field form an obstacle to outward flowing solar wind particles.
 The comet is supersonic relative to the solar wind, so a bow shock is formed upstream of the comet (i.e. facing the Sun), in the flow direction of the solar wind.
 In this bow shock, large concentrations of cometary ions (called "pick-up ions") congregate and act to "load" the solar magnetic field with plasma.
 The field lines "drape" around the comet forming the ion tail.
 (This is similar to the formation of planetary magnetospheres.)